ImpressiveCode/ic-depress/README.md

 # Project Information

 ## Issue Tracking
-DePress uses JIRA for tracking issues.
-See the DePress JIRA project page: https://depress.atlassian.net/browse/DEP
+DePress uses GitHub for tracking issues.
+Use https://github.com/ImpressiveCode/ic-depress/issues

-To use JIRA you may need to create an account.
 If you would like to report a bug or raise an enhancement request with DePress please do the following:
 Search existing open bugs.
 If you find your issue listed then please add a comment with your details.
 Search the wiki and home page.
 You may find your issue or idea has already been discussed.